CantaraJS/cantara/README.md

 - **Zero configuration**: Cantara takes care of all the configurations for your project.
 No more fiddling around with webpack, typescript, or jest configs.
 There is even a config for the VS Code debugger.
 - **Testing included**: Have a complete testing-setup before you even wrote your first line of code.
 [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/) allow for all modern practices of automated software testing.
 - **Backends**: Fullstack applications have one or more backends.
-Build express or serverless APIs that easily connect with the rest of your application.
+Build plain NodeJS or serverless APIs that easily connect with the rest of your application.
 - **Mono-repository**: All of your code lives inside a single repository.
-This makes it easy to share code between all your applications, while still allowing you to treat them as separate packages.
+This makes it easy to share code between all your applications, while still keeping a clear separation of concerns thanks to packages..
 - **Typescript**: Use TypeScript throught your entire application.

 [Learn how to use Cantara for your next project](https://cantara.js.org/docs/introduction).